cmiles/PointlessWaymarksProject/PointlessWaymarks.FeatureIntersectionTags/README.md

 	 - [Census Mapping Files](https://www.census.gov/geographies/mapping-files.html) - great for US state and county data
 	 - [BLM GBP Hub](https://gbp-blm-egis.hub.arcgis.com/) - suggestion: BLM Natl NLCS National Monuments National Conservation Areas Polygons
 	 - [U.S. Fish & Wildlife Service GIS Data](https://gis-fws.opendata.arcgis.com/) - suggestion: FWS National Realty Boundaries
-	 - Regardless of the areas you are interested and the availability of pre-existing data part of the motivation of this library is to include a way to tag based on geographic locations based on your own data! [geojson.io](https://geojson.io/) is one simple way to produce a reference file - you could for example draw a polygon around a local trail area that has a well known local name that doesn't appear on any map and isn't officially recognized by any government agency and into the properties for the polygon "Name": "My Special Trail Area".
+	 - Regardless of the areas you are interested in and the availability of pre-existing data part of the motivation of this library is to include a way to tag based on geographic locations based on your own data! [geojson.io](https://geojson.io/) is one simple way to produce a reference file - you could for example draw a polygon around a local trail area that has a well known local name that doesn't appear on any map and isn't officially recognized by any government agency and into the properties for the polygon "Name": "My Special Trail Area".
 Official recognition and public data almost certainly don't define everything you care about on the landscape!

 ### PAD-US Setup